 Pet Sematary (1989)

-Another infamous Stephen King novel personified on screen features Church, the iconic smokey gray cat that revives upon being placed in a strange Indian burial ground.
+Another infamous Stephen King novel personified on screen features Church, the iconic smokey grey cat that revives upon being placed in a strange Indian burial ground.
 Unsurprisingly, the reanimated cat is not the same Church that his family once loved.
 If you’re opposed to seeing violent animal deaths, this is not a film for you.

 Yet another Stephen King screenplay tells the story of a mother and son who move to a small Indiana town.
 They are, in fact, shape-shifting sleepwalkers, cat-like creatures that feed off the energy of virginal women.
 Cats are featured prominently throughout the film, many of which help fight the evil pair!